 Now it’s time to reap one of the major benefits of country living—the ability to grow food that is so much healthier and more flavorful than anything you can buy at the store.
-There’s a difference between growing food and growing nutrient-rich food, so be prepared to put in a little extra effort at this stage.
-There is much to learn about soils, as this is the root of nutrient-rich food.
+Learning how to grow nutrient-rich food takes a little extra effort, but it really isn’t too complicated.
+Soil is the root of nutrient-rich food.

 Whatever type of food you raise, it all starts with the soil.

 Think about it for a moment.
 Your vegetables and fruit trees can only put valuable nutrients into produce if they can pull minerals up from the soil via their roots.
 Likewise, the grass and other plants that feed your livestock and in turn feed your family also depend on the soil for nutrients.

 Therefore, if you want to grow nutrient-rich food, the soil needs to be the focus of your farm.